miladrayka/reindeer_software/README.md

 | ------------ | ------------ | ------------ |
 | Windows 10  | 8.00 GB  |  AMD FX-770K Quad Core Processor (3.5 GHz) |

-We don't assume using macOS or Linux.
+We don't assume using macOS or Linux can make a problem.

 ## Development